-For each of Mr. C. Pappas and Mr. J. Pappas, the target LTI opportunity was set at 100% of base salary.
-For each of Mr. Leddy, Mr. Aldous and Ms. Lecouras, the target LTI opportunity was set at 75% of base salary.
-Once the target amount was established, the Committee decided that a significant percentage of the awards for the named executive officers should be performance-based.
-Accordingly, the Compensation Committee determined to weight 70% of the equity grants for fiscal 2018 as performance-based vesting restricted stock awards to motivate the executives to achieve our corporate objectives and enhance stockholder value.
-The remaining 30% was granted in time-based vesting restricted stock awards to support retention objectives.
+For these stock awards (the "2021 Grant"), the target LTI award value was set at 200% of base salary for Mr. C. Pappas and Mr. J. Pappas and to 150% of base salary for the other named executive officers.
+Once the target award value was established, the Compensation Committee decided that a significant percentage of the awards for the named executive officers should be performance-based.
+Accordingly, the Compensation Committee determined the mix of LTI awards would consist of 50% time-based restricted stock awards, to support retention objectives, and 50% performance-based restricted stock awards, to motivate the executives to achieve our corporate objectives and enhance stockholder value.
+The measures for these performance-based restricted stock awards (the "2021 PRSA Grant") included the Company's share price (50% of the award target) and AEBITDA (50% of the award target).
+The 2021 PRSA Grant can payout at 200% of the target value